BerkeleyLab/Bedrock/build-tools/cdc_snitch.md

 You would then point `cdc_snitch` at that inner layer.

 Of course, `cdc_snitch` itself doesn't know or care what language you feed into yosys.
-Verilog and SystemVerilog are OK with yosys-0.23.
+Verilog and a limited subset of SystemVerilog are OK with yosys-0.23.

 ## Tool flow